isomerpages/moe-blangahrisepri/_about-us/Principal's Message.md

 Dear Visitors,

 Welcome to Blangah Rise Primary School’s website!
 As the principal of this vibrant and forward-looking school, I am honored to share with you the exciting learning journey we embark on every day.
-Our school’s vision—"A joyful school of confident learners and caring leaders"—guides our mission to nurture well-rounded individuals ready to thrive in an ever-changing world.
+Our school’s vision—"*A joyful school of confident learners and caring leaders*"—guides our mission to nurture well-rounded individuals ready to thrive in an ever-changing world.

 Blangah Rise Primary School stands on a strong foundation of nurturing care and innovative practices, led by the dedicated efforts of my predecessor, Mr. Francis Foo.
 Together with our dedicated staff, I am committed to carrying forward this legacy by fostering a sense of belonging and creating opportunities for every student to feel supported, valued, and empowered.